June 20 Deadline To Submit Application To Collect Hides Of Sacrificial Animals - UrduPoint

 June 20 Deadline To Submit Application To Collect Hides Of Sacrificial Animals

-RAWALPINDI, (UrduPoint / Pakistan Point News - 11th Jun, 2023 ) :June 20 would be the deadline to submit an application to collect hides of sacrificial animals as Rawalpindi District Administration would not allow anyone to collect hides without permission and a No-objection Certificate (NoC) as per the directives of the Punjab government.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 18th Jun, 2023 ) :June 20 would be deadline to submit application to collect hides of sacrificial animals as Rawalpindi District Administration would not allow anyone to collect hides without permission and a No-objection Certificate (NoC) as per the directives of the Punjab government.

 Deputy Commissioner (DC) Office Rawalpindi had announced that the applications for collecting hides of sacrificial animals would be received till June 20 and after the deadline, no application would be entertained.